José Lind

-José Lind Salgado, nicknamed "Chico", is a Puerto Rican former Major League Baseball (MLB) second baseman and former manager of the Atlantic League's Bridgeport Bluefish.
+José Lind Salgado (born May 1, 1964), nicknamed "Chico", is a Puerto Rican former Major League Baseball (MLB) second baseman and former manager of the Atlantic League's Bridgeport Bluefish.
 He is the cousin of Onix Concepción, another former MLB player.
 Primarily a second baseman, Lind was highly regarded for his defensive skills, winning a Gold Glove award in 1992.